zachflower/marquee/README.md

 ### Step 3: Create a Public GitHub Repository

-Marquee only creates a contribution history, it does not interface directly with GitHub.
+`</marquee>` only creates a contribution history, it does not interface directly with GitHub.
 After you've set up your commits, head over to https://github.com/new and create a new repository.

-Be sure to leave "Initialize this repository with a README" unchecked, and do not add a license or .gitignore.
+Be sure to leave "Initialize this repository with a README" unchecked, and do not add a license or `.gitignore`.

 ### Step 4: Push Your New Repository